-Thirteen respondents9 reported seeing stiles or gates on the path and some stated when they were erected and how long were they in place.
-None of the respondents reported a locked gate, however User 37 stated that the presence of the gate had prevented / deterred her from using the route, but did not state in what way.
+Thirteen respondents10 reported seeing stiles or gates on the path.
+None of the respondents reported a locked gate, however User 37 stated that the presence of the gate had prevented / deterred her from using the route but did not state in what way.
 However, User 37 added an additional comment: "This should be made accessible for wheelchair and other users (including cyclists), as a proper access point to the Two Tunnels path."